 What is the New York Declaration On Forests?

 The New York Declaration on Forests (NYDF) is a voluntary and non-binding international declaration to take action to halt global deforestation.
-It was first endorsed at the United Nations Climate Summit in September 2014, and by September 2016 the NYDF supporters grew to include over 190 endorsers: 40 governments, 20 sub-national governments, 57 multi-national companies, 16 groups representing indigenous communities, and 57 non-government organizations.
+It was first endorsed at the United Nations Climate Summit in September 2014, and by October 2017 the NYDF supporters grew to include over 191 endorsers: 40 governments, 20 sub-national governments, 57 multi-national companies, 16 groups representing indigenous communities, and 58 non-government organizations.
 These endorsers have committed to doing their part to achieve the NYDF’s ten goals and follow its accompanying action agenda.

-What is the NYDF Assessment Coalition?
+Who are the NYDF Assessment Partners?

 The NYDF Assessment Partners are an independent network of civil society groups and research institutions – highlighted on the Partners' page – that annually evaluates the progress toward meeting the ten goals formulated in the NYDF.
 Meeting the goals of the NYDF requires the ongoing resolve of its endorsers.
 Effective monitoring on progress, engagement and visibility of results is important to boost this resolve.
 The NYDF Assessment Coalition serves as a platform to facilitate these efforts.